asapsmc/HIILOnsetDetection/README.md

       - Note: The figures whose names start with `compact_` are the ones used in the paper.

       These documents are provided in high quality to enhance detailed visualization and understanding, not possible within the limited size constraints of the paper.
-- `docs/tables/`, this folder contains comprehensive tables (`*.pdf`) detailing performance metrics such as F-measure, Precision, and Recall, along with counts of True Positives (TP), False Positives (FP), and False Negatives (FN) across the *Maracatu* dataset for baseline and finetuned models on the TCNv1 and TCNv2 network.
+- `docs/tables/`, this folder contains full tables (`*.pdf`) detailing performance metrics such as F-measure, Precision, and Recall, along with counts of True Positives (TP), False Positives (FP), and False Negatives (FN) across the *Maracatu* dataset for baseline and finetuned models on the TCNv1 and TCNv2 network.

 ## License